vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 Instead, everyone should work on something that they lead, but critically, it must integrate into one thing that exemplifies the lab vision and graven prototype. e.g. using agile development as something that everything slots into like an emulation platform which requires vertical innovation across HDL, IR, compiler, simulator infra, RTL designs, and so forth

 - FPGA overlay emulation platform
 - Coming up with datacenter benchmarks
 - New HDL & IR
 - Aladdin v2.0

 Take stuff from `90/research/planning/idea_archive` too

+Consider the cache generator project - all the things that need to slot into place are quite varied in nature
+- formal modeling of coherency protocols, consistency models
+- generation of verification collateral
+- cache modeling and design methodology - combining lightweight HLS and RTL

 ### Simulation Methodology